 - OR Earn a passing score on the ENEE150 placement exam.

 Placement Exam Information

-Students may register to take the placement exam by emailing firstname.lastname@example.org or calling 301-405-3685.
+Eligible students may register to take the placement exam by emailing email@example.com or calling 301-405-3685.
 If emailing, include your name, University ID number, and at least three dates and times that you are available to take the exam.
-Exams must be scheduled at least 48 hours in advance and will only be held during ECE Undergraduate Office business hours (Monday-Friday, 9:00am-4:30pm).
+Exams must be scheduled at least 48 hours in advance, subject to exam time availability, and will only be held during ECE Undergraduate Office business hours (Monday-Friday, 9:00am-4:30pm).